BotoX/ServerStatus/README.md

 bash client-setup.sh
 ```
 The script will also detect wether you're using systemd or SysVinit and ask you wether it should create a service/autostart for the client.
+You can also use this script to easily update the already installed one.

 ## Manual installation
 With your favourite text editor change the following lines according to your setup: